 The jacket weighs just 13.5oz making it one of the lightest in the review.
 It’s very packable and portable.
 The reason for the little weight is the waterproof fabric used to make it.
 Rather than being made from a high D Gore-Tex, Mountain Hardwear went with Gore-Tex Active 30D for the entire jacket.

-The jacket fits nicely without restricting movement.
+The jacket fits nicely while still providing a nice range of motion.
 So when you’re reaching for that hold or buzzing around a bend, the jacket won’t get in the way.
-There are plenty of storage options with two deep hand pockets and one chest pocket plus a helmet-compatible hood.
+There are plenty of storage options with two deep hand pockets and one zippered chest pocket plus a helmet-compatible hood.

 If you are looking for the toughest hardshell jacket in the game, then look no further.
 The Arc’teryx Alpha SV (serious weather protection) hard shell is made to be the hardest one around.